 - "Buy three, get one free" is attractive.
 Buyers can see you are trading off price against volume.

 - A no-obligation trial offer of your product or service can be powerful.

-Exploit endorsements and recommendations that back up your claims
+Use endorsements and recommendations to back up your claims

-- Testimonials and positive reviews will always boost your success rate.
+- Testimonials and positive reviews will boost your success rate.

-- Quote reputable and credible scientific studies that support your points.
+- Quote reputable studies that support your points.

 Spell out the terms of your guarantee